Deposit of Faith

 Little known fact: Johnny Cash earned a degree in theology and was ordained as a minister.
 He was an ardent student of the Bible.
 One fishing companion noted that Johnny Cash kept a Bible in the trunk of his car and would read while fishing, even if he had company.
 Part of every day was devoted to Bible study.

 Though Cash never had a chart hit past the1990’s, he still enjoyed a resurgence to his career.
-The ineffable Man in Black connected with the equally unquantifiable Generation X. He taped the bare bones American Recordings (1994) in his living room, accompanied only by his Martin Dreadnought guitar.
+The ineffable Man in Black connected with the equally enigmatic Generation X. He taped the bare bones American Recordings (1994) in his living room, accompanied only by his Martin Dreadnought guitar.

 The album American IV featured the apocalyptic song, “The Man Comes Round” about the return and judgement of Jesus Christ.
 It also included an assessment of his own legacy with a re-release of the Nine Inch Nails song, “Hurt”.
 The lyrics are the statement of a fallible man.